sasagawa888/eisl/documents/COMPILER.md

        (setq a (+ (* a 8) (convert (elt s i) <integer>)))))
 ```

-In the method definition, the argument name must work correctly even if you give it a different name intthe generic function.
+In the method definition, the argument name must work correctly even if you give it a different name in the generic function.
-The interpreter evaluates exactly that.
+The interpreter evaluates this correctly.
-But, the compiler has the restriction that the argument names must be the same for simplicity.
+But the compiler has the restriction that the argument names must be the same for simplicity.
 I think it can be done by α conversion, but I decided to do it easily.
 It should be written as follows.

 ```lisp